 - Excellent analytical and critical thinking

-- Advanced computer software skills, including Excel and other accounting packages
+- Advanced computer software skills, including Excel and accounting packages

 - Bachelor Degree in Accounting, Finance, Economics, Business, or Business Administration

-- Professional Accounting qualification such as CA or CPA or Masters of Tax
+- Professional qualification such as CA or CPA or Masters of Tax

 To help start your recruitment process, click here to access our job description template.